dorian95/natural-language-processing/project/README.md

 Conversational bot that answers programming questions and simulates dialogue on general topics:
 <http://t.me/Nursultan_Irgaliyev_bot>

+Some questions to ask the bot:
+"How does threading work in C?"

 This folder contains the starting code for the chatbot project.

 ## Troubleshooting